-Hoya coronaria is the perfect plant for office desks and bookshelves.
+Hoya coronaria of the Apocynaceae family is the perfect plant for office desks and bookshelves.
 It is small, simple, and produces the most spunky flowers.

-Do you think you don’t have time to take care of it?
+Do you think you don’t have time to take care of this hoya genus plant?
 Keep on reading this guide to learn how easy it is!

 - What Is Hoya Coronaria?